estruyf/github-project-labeling/README.md

 1. Create a new GitHub App
 1. Activate the webhook
-1. Set the webhook URL and secret
+1. Set the webhook URL to the URL of your Azure Function
+1. Create a webhook secret
 1. Set the permissions
     - Repository permissions:
       - Issues: Read & write